RomeroRodriguezD/pokemon-opalo-shiny-hunter-bot/README.md

 1-Color gives us 0 relevant information for this task.
 In fact, it would only make the pattern matching harder.

-2-Working with gray scales it's faster than colorized spectrums.
+2-Working with gray scales is faster than colorized spectrums.

 ## Defining the key functions ##